-

 Comment

-Should the case be successful, it seems likely that there will be further claims for unlawful deductions and underpayments of holiday pay against employers that have used the same method of calculation as the trust.
+It seems likely that there will be further claims for unlawful deductions and underpayments of holiday pay against employers that have used the same method of calculation as the trust.

 Overall, the case highlights the importance of seeking advice when dealing with employment law issues.
 Although there is a great deal of guidance available, it is not always up to date or in keeping with legislation and seeking correct advice can reduce the risk of subsequent claims.